fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_007.md

 the situation does not improve.

 ## How to Deal with Engineers Seeking Promotions Too Soon?

+I have always favoured a merit based approach in matters that involve authority and compensation.
+In my view the only case where we can consider a promotion to come too early is if we lack the needed history to determine if the developer has the needed skills to handle the new role.

+If the developer in question has no proof of their ability to handle a new promotion I find that simply speaking to them about the role they seek and what that role will require is enough to make them ponder if they do in fact have the skills needed.
+Usually I suggest that the developer and the manager agree on a set of activities that can act as evaluation examples of the developer so they have a honest chance to prove that they are able to handle the role.

+Companies tend to treat the matter of promotion a bit different than I would like and it is not uncommon that there is in fact no plan for how to deal with the subject.
+This is why I suggest that any company that intends to provide career development to their developer have some idea of how to evaluate the developers who want to progress.
+More often than not I have found that moving away from old models where the company only promotes people based on their time spent in the company or by how important their role has been is a good first step.
+The model I have found to work best is to treat the promotion just as hiring a new candidate.
+Figure out what roles you have need of and don't promote people unless you truly need the role.
+When you have the need, figure out how you would evaluate a new hire for the position and allow the developers seeking the promotion to be evaluated in the same manner.
+This has the benefit of being a less biased way of staffing and it raises up the people who can show that they have the right skills needed to do well in a given role.

 ## Why Do Development Teams Love Agile?
 ## If Ageism Exists in IT, Why Is Switching Careers Praised?
 ## What to Do When You Can’t Make Progress on a Project?